Affiliate Link Policy

 Other recommendations paying a small commission

-Occasionally, we may provide a reference code to readers that may result in them receiving a small discount, and if a purchase is made, we may receive a small percentage referral.
+Occasionally, we may provide a reference code to readers that may result in them receiving a small discount.
+If a purchase is made, we may receive a small percentage referral.

-In any case, our readers should pay the same price as anyone else who finds these referral sites via their own online searches.
+In any case, our readers should pay the same price as anyone else who finds these products and supplier sites via their own online searches.
 In some cases, there may be a lower preferential price available for our readers.

 Just like every painting business, we have working relationships with manufacturers and suppliers.
 Some of the more outstanding companies are listed on Trade Corner.